How does you website appear to search engines? Have you crafted proper titles and descriptions? Do you need a birds eye view of webpage information?

 Page titles are what search engines use to help make decisions about what results to return, and is users see when choosing what results to click.

 If you’re using WordPress, do not confuse the page title with the post/page title.
-The title can be seen in the top of your browser by hovering the mouse cursor over one of the tabs like so:
+The title, as seen by search engines, can also be seen in the top of your browser by hovering the mouse cursor over one of the tabs.

 Title Length Column